Spice and Wolf: Video games

 A dating and business simulation visual novel based on the series, Spice and Wolf: Holo's and My One Year, was developed by ASCII Media Works for the Nintendo DS, and was released on June 26, 2008 in Japan.
 It never had an official Western release, but received a fan translation into English by AGT Team on February 20, 2021 under the localized title Spice and Wolf: My Year With Holo.
-The player assumes the role of a nameless character (the titular "Boku", who closely resembles Kraft Lawrence) as he travels around with Holo for a period of one year in the game.
+The player assumes the role of a nameless character (the titular "Boku", who closely resembles Kraft Lawrence).
+In exchange for cheaply obtaining Holo's wagon, he promises to help her find her hometown before the year's end by using his merchant skills to purchase information.
+In the meantime, the player raises their intimacy with her via story-based event scenes, potentially resulting in different endings.
 The story differs from that of the original novels or anime, and is presented as an alternate universe.
 Ami Koshimizu provides the voice of Holo in the game.
 The game was released on the same day in limited and regular editions; the limited edition was sold at a higher price, but comes with a life-sized poster of Holo, among other things.

 A sequel, also by ASCII Media Works for Nintendo DS, was released on September 17, 2009 in Japan, titled Spice and Wolf: The Wind that Spans the Sea.
 The player once again assumes the role of Kraft Lawrence.
 A fan translation of the game into English has been done by the AGT Team.

 A virtual reality adventure game titled Spice and Wolf VR and made by Spicy Tails, a dōjin group founded by Isuna Hasekura, was released on June 3, 2019 for Microsoft Windows supporting the Oculus Rift and HTC Vive VR headsets as well as the standalone Oculus Go headset.
 It was later released for the Nintendo Switch and PlayStation 4 on September 5, 2019, supporting the Nintendo Labo VR Kit and PlayStation VR respectively.
 A port to the Oculus Quest headset was released in November 2019.
 Its sequel, Spice and Wolf VR2, was released on December 10, 2020.